biohub-hpc/hpcuserguide/docs/1._Getting_Started/a._Overview.md

 passed to the scheduler to be executed on the next available resource.
 Additionally, it's possible to do simple and non-intensive work directly on the login nodes without the need for involving the scheduling layer until ready to scale a task up or out across the resources.
+At the other end of the spectrum it's possible to use workflow tools to architect complex pipelines and processes, all in the same shared, multi-user environment. .